Jeremy Turner

 The Swan Pond Dipping Bench

 Carved and constructed oak bench.
+Installed July 2018.
 Commissioned by the Canal & River Trust.
 Sited by the Upper Arm of canal at Foxton Locks for use by children on pond-dipping visits to the nature reserve.

 132cm x 211cm